TanSA05/website/_pages/about.md

 **Research Interests**: Human Computer Interaction (HCI), Climate Change, Climate Informatics, Climate Risk, Critical Computing, Critical Data Studies, Digital Interaction

 ## Recent News
+July 2025: I'll be attending and presenting at [ACM COMPASS 2025](https://compass.acm.org/) next week.
+If you're attending and want to connect, please reach out!

-January 2024: Named the Department of Computer Science Wolfond Fellow this year!
+January 2025: Named the Department of Computer Science Wolfond Fellow this year!

-January 2024: I'm serving as the Art and Demos Co-Chair for [ACM COMPASS 2025](https://compass.acm.org/).
+January 2025: I'm serving as the Art and Demos Co-Chair for [ACM COMPASS 2025](https://compass.acm.org/).
 Cfp open.
 See you in Toronto this summer!

-October 2024: I'll be co-organizing and presenting my research at the Ontario Climate Risk Workshop!